bazel-contrib/rules_nodejs/docs/Built-ins.md

 <h4 id="npm_install-included_files">included_files</h4>

 (*List of strings*): List of file extensions to be included in the npm package targets.

+NB: This option has no effect when exports_directories_only is True as all files are automatically included in the exported directory for each npm package.

 For example, [".js", ".d.ts", ".proto", ".json", ""].